15 April 2018

 Baby boomers to ‘Joint Tenants’

 There is a growing trend amongst baby boomers who have wealth tied up in their property and living on their own, to sell up and buy a house together with friends in their later years.
 Sounds like a great idea, but there are several things that you need to consider before moving in.
-Thomas Bird, private client solicitor at B P Collins, offers advice.
+Naadim Shamji, private client solicitor at B P Collins, offers advice.

 How will you own the property?